 Connect the living area battery with the 12 V power supply.
-To do this, switch on the battery cut-off switch on the transformer/rectifier (see chapter 8)
+In order to do this switch on the battery cut-off switch on the transformer/rectifier or deactivate the battery separation via the panel (see chapter 8)

 Check that the electrical system are working, e.g. interior light, socket and all installed electrical appliances